drovandi/GraphCompressionByBFS/README.md

 huge networks in main memory.
 Overall it is suitable for the Web Graph since it is able to exploit all the redundacies tipical of this graph.

 This is a very old project of mine based on an article published with Prof. Alberto Apostolico.
-The original webpage is on [my university site](http://www.dia.uniroma3.it/~drovandi/software.php), here you find the same code of the last version (0.3.2) with very minor useless changes.
+The original webpage is on [my university site](http://www.dia.uniroma3.it/~drovandi/software.php).
+Here you find almost the same code of the version 0.3.2 with some minor changes and fixed the `Comparison method violates its general contract!` bug (under Java 6 it was a silent bug).

 Feel free to branch the project, modify it, and write something better than this.
 I don't think to have time to improve this software however, you can contact me for any information (do not expect quick answers, sorry).